surfer190/fixes/flask/flask-basics.md

         flash("Saved changes!")

+Can set a category:

+        flash("Yay! you registered", "success")

-Displaying messags in the tempalte
+Displaying messags in the template

         <div class="wrap no-bottom messages">
             {% with messages = get_flashed_messages() %}